-■ Simpler installation when using a frequency converter
+Simpler installation when using a frequency converter

-A frequency converter can replace a traditional regulating system, in which mechanical dampers and valves are used for regulating flow or pressure.
+A frequency converter can replace a traditional control system, in which mechanical dampers and valves are used for controlling flow or pressure.

 The great advantage involved in using a frequency converter is that the system becomes simpler, since a lot of the mechanical and electrical equipment is no longer required.
+In mechanical control systems, where the fan is driven by V-belts, it is necessary to change belt pulleys in order to adjust the fan speed to match the necessary maximum load.
+Using a frequency converter, the Vbelts can be replaced by directly driven motors, whose speed is changed simply by means of the frequency converter.